VictoriaShalabaeva/Visit-Moscow/README.md

 View the live project [Here](https://victoriashalabaeva.github.io/Visit-Moscow/)

-*Visit Moscow* is an interective website that guides through the most popular sightseeings of Moscow.
-The website is aimed for tourists who plan to visit the capital of Russia and look for a consize summery on the locations worth to see first.
+*Visit Moscow* is an interactive website that guides through the most popular sightseeings of Moscow.
+The website is aimed for tourists who plan to visit the capital of Russia and look for a concise summery on the locations worth to see first.

 The website is designed to be responsive and accessible on a range of devices, making it easy to navigate through.